Basic Searches in SciX

 This exact-match feature is helpful when you’re targeting highly specific terms or avoiding irrelevant results.

-After running a keyword search, you can refine your results using the Provided Keywords facet in the sidebar.
-These keywords come from authors or publishers and are listed in order of frequency.
+After running a keyword search, you can refine your results using the Keywords facet in the sidebar.
+Authors or publisheres provided these keywords, which are listed in order of frequency with in your results.

 You can:

-• Use the three-dot icon (...) to browse the full list of keywords
+• Click the upward arrow in the lower right corner of the facet to browse the full list of keywords

 • Sort keywords by frequency or alphabetically